eb3 visa processing time

 Can Premium Processing Help?

-There are a number of benefits to having an EB-3 visa including:
+There are several benefits to having an EB-3 visa, including:

-• Not necessary to obtain and EAD to work
+• Not necessary to obtain an EAD to work

-• Less rigorous requirements than other permanent resident visas like the EB-1/EB-2
+• Less rigorous requirements than other permanent resident visas, such as EB-1 or EB-2

-• Can have spouse and children accompany you to the U.S
+• Spouse and children may accompany you to the U.S

 • Can change job positions or employers after a few years